paradoxmr24/libraries/useAuthorize/UseAuthorize_dev.md

 ## Contributing

-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository of the `AuthorizationProvider` component.
+If you find any bugs, have feature suggestions, or would like to contribute to the `AuthorizationProvider` component, please visit the [GitHub repository](https://github.com/paradoxmr24/libraries) to submit an issue or pull request.

 ## License